Pho3niX90/PoliticalSurvival/README.md

 ```
 /rinfo or /tax - Displayes information regarding the current ruler, the tax set, and realm name
 /settaxchest - While looking either at a woodenbox or toolcupboard, use this command to set it as the tax chest.
+/rplayers - Gives current online players
 /settax <0-95>- Set the tax with this command, to charge your subjects
 /heli <username> - Call a heli on an individual, please note that the heli will attack his entire team as well if in range.
 /claimruler - If there currently is no ruler, you can become ruler by using this command.
 /fnr <username> - Forces a random new ruler that is online, when a username is given, it will make that user the new ruler.
+(You need to be admin, or the current ruler with the setting enabled in config)

 /taxrange min max - this will set the minimum and maximum tax a ruler can set.
 ```